-- While in any mode besides the Song Mode (indicated when the SONG indicator is lit), hold down the TONE button and press the SONGS button. - Perform step 2 within five seconds after performing step 1.
+- While in any mode besides the Song Bank Mode (indicated when the SONG BANK indicator is lit), hold down the TONE button and press the SONG BANK button. - Perform step 2 within five seconds after performing step 1.

-2. Use the TEMPO buttons to change the tuning of the keyboard.
+Use the TEMPO buttons to change the tuning of the keyboard.

-Example: Lower tuning by 20.
+Example: To lower tuning by 20

-- If you leave the tuning screen on the display for about five seconds without doing anything, the screen is automatically cleared. - In step 2 of the above procedure, you could also use the number buttons to input a value from 00 to 50. - Pressing both of the TEMPO buttons ( />) at the same time returns the tuning setting to 00. - Pressing the SONGS button changes the tuning setting to 00. - The tuning setting does not affect any of tunes. - You can tune the keyboard within a range of approximately ±50 cents (100 cents = 1 semitone). - The tuning setting is automatically set to 00 whenever you turn the keyboard on. - Pressing the DEMO button changes the tuning setting to 00. - The tuning operation does not affect rhythm (99 PERCUSSION).
+- If you leave the tuning screen on the display for about five seconds without doing anything, the screen is automatically cleared. - In step 2 of the above procedure, you could also use the number buttons to input a value from 00 to 50. - Pressing both of the TEMPO buttons (∧/∨) at the same time returns the tuning setting to 00. - Pressing the SONG BANK button changes the tuning setting to 00. - · The tuning setting does not affect any of Song Bank tunes. - You can tune the keyboard within a range of approximately ±50 cents (100 cents = 1 semitone).
+The tuning setting is automatically set to 00 whenever you turn - The tuning setting is automatically set to 00 whenever you turn the keyboard on. - Pressing the DEMO button changes the tuning setting to 00. - The tuning operation does not affect rhythm (99 PERCUSSION).